nLab

 There are corresponding categories whose

-• morphisms are generated from all possible ways of mapping these standard cellular shapes to each other such that their cellular structure is preserved;
+• morphisms are generated from (some of) the ways of mapping these standard cellular shapes to each other such that their cellular structure is preserved;

 • and composition of such morphisms is subject to the relations which are inherited from the geometric meaning of these maps, which says for instance that the left boundary of the top boundary of a cube is the same as the top boundary of its left boundary – these are the globular identities, the simplicial identities and the cubical identities, respectively.